lenabalena/hello-world/README.md

 # hello-world
-hey,i'm here,and i think this would be nice to create or learn something new. good lock to me.
+Hey, i'm here, and i think this would be nice to create or learn something new.
+Good luck to me.